Increasing household wealth and well-being through asset ownership

 Katie Boland

-She is also the co-founder of The Delta Fund, which makes impact investments and grants focused on poverty alleviation, racial justice, and economic justice.
+Katie Boland is a co-founder of The Delta Fund, which makes impact investments and grants focused on poverty alleviation, racial justice, and economic justice.
 As a member of The ImPact, Katie is passionate about people aligning their capital with their values.

 Brian Boland